 The studies discussed above have provided insights into carers’ decisions around caregiving and economic activity.
 Against the background, this article uses a mixed methods approach in order to address the following research question:

-What factors affect with the reduction of economic activity among working mid-life carers in Great Britain?
+What factors affect the economic activity of working, mid-life carers in Great Britain?

 Research design and methods